| CONFUCIUSManner and Attitudes

 inquires are usually made.
 This indicates that Confucius'

 manner was successful and probably the wisest way to proceed.
+"In his leisure hours Confucius' manner was very free-and-easy,

 and his expression alert and cheerful."4 Continually